jetnew/academicpages/_posts/2020-11-28-neuroevolution-a-tutorial.md

 ---
 title: 'Evolutionary Computation: Neuroevolution (Part 2/3)'
 date: 2020-11-28
-excerpt: 'Neuroevolution is a method of applying evolutionary algorithms to optimise neural networks, easily parallelisable to improve wall-clock training duration.
-A 3-part series on evolutionary computation.'
+excerpt: 'Neuroevolution is a method of applying evolutionary algorithms to optimise neural networks instead of using backpropagation.
+Neuroevolution therefore is a non-gradient (or derivation-free) optimisation, which can speed up training as backward passes are not computed.
+2nd of a 3-part series on evolutionary computation.'
 permalink: /posts/2020/11/neuroevolution/
 tags:
   - evolutionary-computation